 What's Next

-The beauty of building with AI assistance is that adding features no longer feels daunting.
+Building with AI assistance means adding features no longer feels daunting.
 I'm continually refining Narrative, and some items on the roadmap:

 Each of these would have taken weeks in the old development model.
 With Claude Code, they're weekend projects.